microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * On the **Completing the Certificate Import Wizard screen**, click **Finish**.

-* Optionally, you can config Group policy for RDPEGFX AVC444 feature:
+* Optionally, you can config group policy for RDPEGFX AVC 444 feature:

-* To enable AVC444 mode in Win 10 and Windows Server 2016, group policy needs to be configured in the Group Policy Editor.
+* To enable AVC 444 mode in Windows 10, Windows Server 2016 and later versions, group policy needs to be configured in the Group Policy Editor.

 * Open **Local Group Policy Editor** by typing gpedit.msc and press **Enter**.

-* Explorer to the group policy: Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Remote Session Environment
+* Explore to the group policy: Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Remote Session Environment

-* Enable the AVC444 by group policies configuration
+* Enable AVC 444 by group policy configuration

   * Configure H.264/AVC hardware encoding for Remote Desktop connections

-   This policy will let you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
+   This policy will let you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC 444 mode.
 When enabled, each remote desktop monitor will use up to one AVC/H.264 encoder on the server.
-If all AVC/H.264 encoders are in use, the RDP Server will automatically fallback to using Software.
+If all AVC/H.264 encoders are in use, the RDP server will automatically fallback to using software encoding.

-  Enable the group policy will help you set up an AVC444 supported environment.
+* Enabling the group policy will help you set up an AVC 444 supported environment.

-### Configuring Computers that are Not Based on Windows
+### Configure Computers that are Not Based on Windows

 This guide provides only basic information about configuring the test environment for computers that are not running Windows-based operating systems.